Lapilli: Formation

-Lapilli are spheroid-, teardrop-, dumbbell- or button-shaped droplets of molten or semi-molten lava ejected from a volcanic eruption that fall to earth while still at least partially molten.
+Lapilli are usually irregular or angular in shape due to violent magma fragmentation but can be spherical, teardrop, dumbbell, or button shaped droplets if more fluid.
+They are typically molten or partially molten lava ejected from a volcanic eruption that fall to earth as solid or partially molten rock.
+Lapilli that forms from this process usually becomes pumice if felsic or scoria if mafic.
 These granules are the direct result of liquid rock cooling as it travels through the air.
+Country rock can also be accidentally blasted out during an eruption and can fall into lapilli size category.

 Lapilli tuffs are a very common form of volcanic rock typical of rhyolite, andesite and dacite pyroclastic eruptions, where thick layers of lapilli can be deposited during a basal surge eruption.
 Most lapilli tuffs which remain in ancient terrains are formed by the accumulation and welding of semi-molten lapilli into what is known as a welded tuff.
+If an eruption is unusually rich in pumice, it can become a type of pumiceous lapilli tuff or if from a pyroclastic flow, an Ignimbrite.

 The heat of the newly deposited volcanic pile tends to cause the semi-molten material to flatten out and then become welded.
 Welded tuff textures are distinctive (termed eutaxitic), with flattened lapilli, fiamme, blocks and bombs forming oblate to discus-shaped forms within layers.
 These rocks are quite indurated and tough, as opposed to non-welded lapilli tuffs, which are unconsolidated and easily eroded.